yulvil/chromosome-browser/README.md

 **Goals**:
 * A chromosome browser to easily find overlapping DNA segments between your matches
-* Visualize segment data from multiple sources at the same time: gedmatch, familytreedna, myheritage or your handcrafted csv file.
+* Visualize segment data from multiple sources at the same time: gedmatch, familytreedna, myheritage, 23andme or your handcrafted csv file.

 **Try it**: https://yulvil.github.io/chromosome-browser.html

 Features
-* Copy/paste your CSV data (gedmatch, familytreedna, myheritage)
+* Copy/paste your CSV data (gedmatch, familytreedna, myheritage, 23andme)
 * Drag and drop CSV files from your desktop
 * All the rendering is done on the client side.
 No data sent to servers.
 * Filter by centimorgan (cM)